Canalys: Samsung led Q3 smartphone shipments, Xiaomi knocked Apple out of the top 3

 Samsung has remained reasonably steady from year to year, with shipments up 2% and its market share growing marginally.
 However, the quarter-on-quarter (QoQ) story is interesting, as Samsung’s shipments increased by 50% across the two periods.
 This can be attributed to a number of factors, including the fact that Samsung leans heavily on offline retail channels that were decimated in Q2 due to the global lockdown.
 The Korean technology titan saw its smartphone shipments fall by an incredible 30% YoY in Q2, compared to just -5% and -10% for Huawei and Xiaomi respectively, while Apple bucked the downward trend by growing its shipments by 25%.

 This time around, stores have largely reopened, even if footfall isn’t at prepandemic levels.
-Moreover, Canalys analyst Shengtao Jin attributed Samsung’s recovery to “pent-up demand” from Q2 spilling over into Q3, while growth in India also helped.
-Adding a handful of new low- to mid-range smartphones and a greater move toward online sales has helped Samsung flourish.
+Moreover, Canalys analyst Shengtao Jin attributed Samsung’s recovery to “pent-up demand” from Q2 spilling over into Q3, while growth in India also helped, as did adding a handful of low- to mid-range smartphones and shifting to more online sales.

 Apple announced its latest flagship phones slightly later this year, in October rather than at its usual September launch event, which could have had some impact on these figures.
-However, it’s difficult to draw any direct correlations between this delay and Apple’s drop to fourth place, as its shipments only declined marginally YoY.
+However, it’s difficult to draw any direct correlations between this delay and Apple’s drop to fourth place, as iPhone shipments only declined marginally YoY.
 These figures are slightly more pronounced when compared to the previous quarter, but Apple had launched a cheaper (and smaller) iPhone SE back in April, which played a big part in its Q2 surge.

-The big takeaway from this Canalys report is that Samsung’s smartphone brand remains strong, while Xiaomi appears to be capitalizing on Huawei’s U.S. trade tussles.
-The next quarter will be particularly interesting to watch, as Apple’s latest flagships will have had several months to embed themselves and Huawei will continue efforts to convince consumers that they don’t need Google.
+The takeaway from this Canalys report is that Samsung’s smartphone brand remains strong, while Xiaomi appears to be capitalizing on Huawei’s U.S. trade tussles.
+The next quarter will be particularly interesting to watch, as Apple’s latest flagships will have several months to attract users and Huawei will continue efforts to convince consumers they don’t need Google.

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how